 Scholarships and Loans

-Amanda Mills, our MBA International Student Adviser, can assist you with your immigration status throughout your academic program.
+Jessica Larsen, our MBA International Student Advisor, can assist you with your immigration status throughout your academic program.
 She has an office in the McColl Building at UNC Kenan-Flagler Business School.
 You can e-mail her at firstname.lastname@example.org.

-All international students are required to complete the MBA Financial Certificate.
-For details please refer to the Frequently Asked Questions
+- All non-U.S. citizen students are required to complete the MBA Financial Certificate.
+For details please refer to the Frequently Asked Questions on this website.

 UNC Kenan-Flagler Business School